 Viral news: Content that has been popular as an entry point to the site over the last several hours.

-Look-alike articles: Content that has a similar textual makeup to the current article being read.
+Look-alike articles: Content that has a similar textual makeup (title, description and text) to the current article being read.

 Same category: Content that is in the same category as the current article being read.